-For the dough, mix the butter and flour using your fingertips.
-Gently mix the butter into the flour.
+For the dough, mix the butter, shortening, and flour using your fingertips.
+Gently mix the butter and shortening into the flour.

-Cover the pie with foil, leaving the middle open as shown in the photos, and bake for 20 minutes.
-This helps allow the middle to cook without burning the edges of the crust.
+Cover the pie with foil, leaving the middle open due to the hole in the foil, and bake for 20 minutes.
+The hole allows the middle to cook without burning the edges of the crust.

 Reduce temperature to 350 degrees, remove foil, and bake for another 30 minutes or until done (crust is golden brown and filling is hot).

 I’ve made this recipe with all butter when I had no Crisco on hand.
 I replaced the vegetable shortening with 6 tbsp of butter (so I used 12 tbsp of butter in total).
 Vegetable shortening helps increase the stability of the crust and makes it a bit more flaky while butter offers a slightly better taste because… butter!